 - After the flight has landed and other passengers have disembarked, the isolated passenger and, where applicable, crew members should be transferred in accordance with the instructions provided by the local public health authorities. - The crew member designated to provide on-board services for the suspected passenger, and other crew members which may have been in direct contact with the suspected passenger, should be provided with transportation to facilities where they can clean and disinfect before having physical contact with other people.
+The crew member should be carefully disposing of the used PPE, washing and disinfecting their hands before having physical contact with other people.
 Alternatively, as a last resort, after carefully disposing of the used PPE and washing and disinfecting their hands, the respective cabin crew members could be isolated on board, in a quarantine area, before return to base or a layover destination. - After removal of the COVID-19 suspected case cleaning and disinfection of the aircraft should be performed.
-Used PPE, such as gloves, face masks, face shields should be disposed in a separate tightly closed waste bag which can be disposed as regular waste.
+Using PPE, such as gloves, face masks, face shields should be disposed in a separate tightly closed waste bag which can be disposed as regular waste.